 Import a vehicle into B.C.

-To find out how to import a vehicle from another country, please review information from these federal government agencies:
+If you want to import a vehicle from another country, please review information from these federal government agencies:

 If your vehicle is registered in another Canadian province, the import requirements of these agencies do not apply.

-Provincial safety inspection
+Provincial safety inspection for all imported vehicles

-B.C. designated inspection facility to ensure that it meets B.C.'s safety standards.
-The cost of inspections vary.
+Vehicles from other provinces and countries must be inspected at a B.C. designated inspection facility to ensure that it meets B.C.'s safety standards.
+Note the cost of inspections varies.
 Feel free to ask your inspection facility for a price quote.

 Vehicles exempted from the B.C. pre-registration safety inspection

-Driving a vehicle from the U.S.
+Driving a vehicle from another province or the U.S.

 If you cancel the binder of insurance before its effective date, the full premium will be refunded.
 There are no refunds on binders of insurance once the policy is in effect.